 IT costs for cybersecurity vary based on whether you're managing security in-house or outsourcing it.
 In-house teams require salaries, tools, and training—costing tens of thousands annually.
 Managed services can range from $500 to $2,000 per month, making them a more cost-effective option for many small businesses.

-4. What is the average budget for cyber security?
+4. What is the average budget for cyber security businesses?

 The average small business spends $2,500 to $2,800 per employee per year on cybersecurity.
 This includes software licenses, monitoring services, insurance, training, and more.
 However, this can vary depending on the industry and regulatory requirements.